 Relevance: Market share indicator

-Please assess how important you consider the reporting entity’s market share, compared to the national market, as indicated in the template.
+Please assess how important you consider the reporting entity’s market share, compared to the national or other relevant market, as indicated in the template.
 This assessment should be expressed qualitatively as ‘High (H), Medium-High (MH), Medium-Low (ML) or Low (L)’.
 You should report ‘H’ if the market share is large, ‘MH’ if the market share is medium, ‘ML’ if the market share is small, and ‘L’ if the market share is negligible.
-This assessment should take into account the market structure of the reporting entity’s country, and market shares reported part 2.Quantitative data:
+This assessment should take into account the market structure of the reporting entity’s country (or other relevant market), and market shares reported part 2.Quantitative data:

 T 20.01 Deposits

-c0100: Expert judgement of the size of the national market share reported in c0020.
+c0100: Expert judgement of the size of the national market share (reported in c0020, except in cases where the report is provided for a different relevant market level, in which case an assessment of the relevant market share is expected).

 T 20.02 Lending

-c0110 Expert judgement of the size of the national market share reported in c0020.

-T 20.03 Payments, Cash, Clearing, Settlement, Custody
+c0110 Expert judgement of the size of the national market share (reported in c0020, except in cases where the report is provided for a different relevant market level, in which case an assessment of the relevant market share is expected).T 20.03 Payments, Cash, Clearing, Settlement, Custody

-c0150: Expert judgement of the size of the national market share reported in c0020.
+c0150: Expert judgement of the size of the national market share (reported in c0020, except in cases where the report is provided for a different relevant market level, in which case an assessment of the relevant market share is expected).

 T 20.04 Capital markets

-c0140: Expert judgement of the size of the national market share reported in c0020.
+c0140: Expert judgement of the size of the national market share (reported in c0020, except in cases where the report is provided for a different relevant market level, in which case an assessment of the relevant market share is expected).

 T 20.05 Wholesale funding

-c0110: Expert judgement of the size of the national market share reported in c0020.
+c0110: Expert judgement of the size of the national market share (reported in c0020, except in cases where the report is provided for a different relevant market level, in which case an assessment of the relevant market share is expected).

 Substitutability analysis: general guidance